How to Catch a Fish? A Step by Step Guide

 Ghost nets

-Fishing nets that have been abandoned, misplaced, or otherwise thrown into the water are known as “ghost nets.”
-These nets can be left tangled on a rocky reef or drifting in the broad sea, where they are frequently almost unnoticeable in the low light.
+Fishing nets abandoned, misplaced, or otherwise thrown into the water are known as “ghost nets.”
+These nets can be left tangled on a rocky reef or drifting in the broad sea, which is frequently almost unnoticeable in the low light.

 Trout, dolphins, sea turtles, sharks, dugongs, crocodiles, seagulls, crabs, and other sea animals, sometimes even divers, can get caught in them.